-In view of the importance of the insurance and without prejudice to your liabilities under clause 8 of the conditions of contract, the employer is arranging to exercise his rights under clause 8(4).
-The cost of effecting the appropriate insurance cover will be deducted from any advance payment due to you[1] under the contract.
+In view of the importance of the insurance and without prejudice to your liabilities under clause 8 of the conditions of contract, the employer is arranging to exercise relevant rights under clause 8(4).
+The cost of effecting the appropriate insurance cover will be deducted from any advance payment due to you1 under the contract.